ediarum/ediarum.BASE.edit/Readme.md

 # ediarum.BASE.edit

+Version: 2.0.0

-© 2011-2018 by Berlin-Brandenburg Academey of Sciences and Humanities
+© 2011-2021 by Berlin-Brandenburg Academey of Sciences and Humanities

 Developed by TELOTA, a DH working group of the Berlin-Brandenburg Academey of Sciences and Humanities http://www.bbaw.de/telota telota@bbaw.de

-Lead Developer:
+Authors:

 * Stefan Dumont
-* Martin Fechner
+* Nadine Arndt
 * Sascha Grabsch
+* Lou Klappenbach

+Contributors:

+* Philipp Linß
+* Esther Asef
-* Nadine Arndt
+* Ruth Sander

+## Cite this software

+If you use this software, please cite it using the metadata in the file CITATION.CFF (for more information about CFF see https://citation-file-format.github.io/).

 ## What does it do?